How to choose a car shipping company?

 - standard and expedited delivery

-Whichever service you choose, it’ll be a door-to-door delivery.
+Whichever service you choose, it will be a door-to-door delivery.
 Very rarely we ship cars from and to a terminal.
-Most individuals and businesses across the country prefer door-to-door deliveries.
+Most individuals and businesses across the country prefer door-to-door auto transport.

 Expedited delivery could guarantee that your car is picked up or delivered on or by a specified date and time.
 However, to accommodate your request, the whole schedule of the truck will have to be planned around your schedule.
-In some cases, when specific dates are requested, we need to involve a second or third company, a local carrier, to pick-up or deliver the vehicle on the specified date.
-So, naturally expedited auto transport service is always more expensive.
+This means higher price.

 What documents do I need when shipping a car?

-We won’t need any documents from you unless the car is traveling overseas.
+We do not need any documents from you, unless you are booking international auto transport.
 You or someone on your behalf will need to release the vehicle, together with the keys, to a carrier at pick up and sign the Bill of Lading (BOL).
 BOL is not only a receipt but also an inspection report.
-Before you sign the document, it’s extremely important to make sure that all the existing damages are marked down.

 Moving to the Lone Star State